 Supporters of Bessent, however, argue that his confrontational approach could be seen as a refreshing change from the often passive-aggressive tactics employed by politicians.
 Some believe that a more direct style of conflict resolution might lead to more effective governance, especially in an environment where bureaucratic inertia is common.

-Bessent, who has been described as "soft-spoken" and "mild-mannered" by various media outlets, previously engaged in a public dispute with Elon Musk over the appointment of the acting commissioner of the IRS.
+Bessent, who has been described as "soft-spoken" (U.S. Congress) and "mild-mannered" by various media outlets, previously engaged in a public dispute with Elon Musk over the appointment of the acting commissioner of the IRS.
 In that instance, Bessent's assertiveness reportedly led to a favorable outcome for his preferred candidate.

 The incident at the dinner raises questions about the appropriateness of such confrontations among high-ranking officials.
 While some may view Bessent's behavior as unprofessional, others argue that it reflects a necessary willingness to confront issues head-on.